Social Security Disability

 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 These are two separate but somewhat related programs.

 To be eligible for either SSDI or SSI, a person must have a physical or mental condition that has lasted or is expected to last at least one year or result in death, and the condition must prevent the individual from engaging in any substantial gainful activity.
+Creating a my Social Security account allows you to manage your benefits and access essential services online.

 US Social Security Administration, 8581 Folsom Blvd A, Sacramento, CA 95826